Skip to content

 Type Role Typical skill

-Root / End entry / exit — / often graph.data.mapper
+Root / End entry / exit — / often graph.data.mapper; a skill-less End is valid when an upstream node already shaped output.body

 data-entity passive data holder none